 So after some nice snuggling or giggling, your child may begin to cry or even lash out.
 That doesn’t mean you’ve done anything wrong.
-It means your child
+It means that your

 Let's look at what happened with Katie's son, mentioned in the question above.

 - He often seems angry since his brother was born.
 Inside, he's feeling sad and alone, worried about whether his mom still loves him.